Categorical Data Analysis

 Cramer’s V is bounded between 0 and 1 for every comparison other than two binary variables.
 For two binary variables being compared the bounds are -1 to 1.
 The idea is still the same for both.
 The further the value is from 0, the stronger the relationship.
 Unfortunately, unlike \(R^2\), Cramer’s V has no interpretative value.
 It can only be used for comparison.

 Lastly, we have Spearman’s correlation.
 Much like the Mantel-Haenszel test of association was specifically designed for comparing two ordinal variables, Spearman correlation measures the strength of association between two ordinal variables.
-Spearman is not limited to only categorical data analysis as it is also used for detecting heteroskedasticity.
+Spearman is not limited to only categorical data analysis as it is also used for detecting heteroskedasticity in linear regression.
 Remember, Spearman correlation is a correlation on the ranks of the observations as compared to the actual values of the observations.

 As previously mentioned, these are only a few of the dozens of different measures of association that exist.
 However, they are the most used ones.